Contract Keys in Canton¶

 Note

-Non-Unique contract keys is preview only and currently broken.
-Multiple keys will override each other.
+The non-unique contract keys feature is preview-only.
+Currently, multiple keys will override each other.

 Consider the following template: